awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-edit.md

                    "PollForSourceChanges": "false",
    ```

    CodePipeline uses Amazon CloudWatch Events to detect changes in your CodeCommit source repository and branch or your Amazon S3 source bucket\.
-CodePipeline uses webhooks to detect changes in your GitHub source repository and branch\.
 The next step includes instructions for creating these resources manually\.
 Setting the flag to `false` disables periodic checks, which are not required when you use the recommended change detection methods\.

 1. To add a build, test, or deploy action in a Region different from your pipeline, you must add the following to your pipeline structure\.
 For detailed instructions, see [Add a cross\-Region action in CodePipeline](actions-create-cross-region.md)\.
    + Add the `Region` parameter to your action's pipeline structure\.